 Before our trip to the Algarve, we did not realize how many storks there would be.
-They nest at the most random places, be it in Aljezur on a tree trunk of a tree that was cut off, or in Faro on top of historic buildings.
+They nest at the most random places!
+Be it in Aljezur on the tree trunk of a tree that was cut off, or in Faro on top of historic buildings.
 It was kind of fun though to look around and spot the nesting locations of these beautiful birds, so definitely keep an eye out for them!

 Farol do Cabo de São Vicente

-Cabo de São Vicente is the southwesternmost point of the European continent.
-The lighthouse that sits here is considered to be the brightest lighthouse of Europe.
+Cabo de São Vicente is the south-westernmost point of the European continent.
+The lighthouse that is located here is considered to be the brightest lighthouse of Europe.

 You can reach the lighthouse by following the N268 from Sagres.
 There is a free parking lot right in front of the lighthouse.
-When we visited there were even some foodtrucks.
-The lighthouse itself can also be accessed for free!
+When we visited there were even some food trucks.
+You can access the lighthouse itself for free as well!

 Watch some impressive waves